rashidi-norhashim/Team-folder/P4/README.md

 As this is a team project, our project plan documentation can be found here. [*link*](https://docs.google.com/spreadsheets/d/1-ZFMbKlwWW09KibHc6Yx5GV0KR207BQ6kk5W6ksB2k4/edit#gid=1732373189)

 ## Executive Summary
 A data science approach was used to guide the process.
-The problem statement was defined as building a predictive model which has high Receiver Operating Characteristics area under curve (ROC AUC), and high sensivity in predictions of occurence of West Nile Virus based on features that are fed to the model.
+The problem statement was defined as building a predictive model which has high Receiver Operating Characteristics area under curve (ROC AUC), and high sensitivity in predictions of occurence of West Nile Virus based on features that are fed to the model.

 Data was extracted from Kaggle.
 Data was imported as a dataframe and cleaned before merging.
 An exploratory data analysis was to evaluate and understand key trends, and weather, train and spray dataframes were explored in how it will be visualized.